taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 "before the Orbiters lived in the sky,"

-"before we hid underground to survive **THE BURNING OCEANS** and The Severing,"
+"before we hid underground to survive The Burning,"

 "we all lived together, on the Earth's surface."